Maria Anna Carolina Franziska Walpurga Bernadette Szapáry von Muraszombath, Széchysziget und Szapár, Countess Szapár1

 by George Romney 2

 George Spencer, 4th Duke of Marlborough was born on 26 January 1738/39.1 He was the son of Lt.-Gen. Charles Spencer, 3rd Duke of Marlborough and Hon.
-Elizabeth Trevor.1 He was baptised at St. James's, London, England.1 He married Lady Caroline Russell, daughter of Lt.-Gen. John Russell, 4th Duke of Bedford and Hon.
-Gertrude Leveson-Gower, on 23 August 1762 at Bedford House, Bloomsbury, London, England.1 He died on 29 January 1817 at age 78 at Blenheim Palace, Woodstock, Oxfordshire, England.1,3 He was buried on 7 February 1817 at Chapel, Blenheim Palace, Woodstock, Oxfordshire, England.1 His will (dated 3 March 1812) was probated on 12 June 1817.1
+Elizabeth Trevor.1 He was baptised at St. James's, London, EnglandG.1 He married Lady Caroline Russell, daughter of Lt.-Gen. John Russell, 4th Duke of Bedford and Lady Gertrude Leveson-Gower, on 23 August 1762 at Bedford House, Bloomsbury, London, EnglandG.1 He died on 29 January 1817 at age 78 at Blenheim Palace, Woodstock, Oxfordshire, EnglandG.1,3 He was buried on 7 February 1817 at Chapel, Blenheim Palace, Woodstock, Oxfordshire, EnglandG.1 His will was proven (by probate) on 12 June 1817.1

 "His Grace is said to be a nobleman of great worth, generous, humane and hospitable, no abject courtier, yet a lover of peace, and an enemy to faction."1 The Farington Diaries states that "though nervous in the extreme and reserved, he possesses a great deal of humour."